howtographql/howtographql/content/backend/graphql-js/8-filtering-pagination-and-sorting.md

 </Instruction>

-If not `filter` string is provided, then the `where` object will be just an empty object and no filtering conditions will be applied by the Prisma engine when it returns the response for the `links` query.
+If no `filter` string is provided, then the `where` object will be just an empty object and no filtering conditions will be applied by the Prisma engine when it returns the response for the `links` query.

 In case there is a `filter` carried by the incoming `args`, you're constructing a `where` object that expresses our two filter conditions from above.
 This `where` argument is used by Prisma to filter out those `Link` elements that don't adhere to the specified conidtions.